harvester/docs/versioned_docs/version-v0.3/rancher/node/rke1-cluster.md

   - rancher
   - Rancher Integration
   - RKE1
-Description: Users can now provision RKE1 Kubernetes clusters on top of the Harvester cluster in Rancher v2.6.1+ using the built-in Harvester node driver.
+description: Users can now provision RKE1 Kubernetes clusters on top of the Harvester cluster in Rancher v2.6.1+ using the built-in Harvester node driver.
 ---

 <head>